 Current Air Issues

 Despite significant progress realized over decades of hard work, California continues to face some of the worst air quality in the nation.
-Our growing population of over 39 million residents and the fact our economy is the fifth largest in the world makes this a special challenge.
+Our growing population of nearly 40 million residents, the fact our economy is the fifth largest in the world, and increasing climate change impacts that exacerbate issues including increased wildfire risk and extreme weather events makes this a special challenge.

-CAPCOA and its members are meeting these issues head-on by working with specialized task forces and work groups, participating actively in the legislative process, and continuing to coordinate local efforts with those of state and federal air agencies.
+CAPCOA and its members are meeting these issues head-on by working with specialized task forces and work groups, participating actively in the legislative process, and coordinating local efforts with those of state and federal air, energy, and land use agencies.
 Our goal is to protect public health while ensuring control measures promote equity as well as maintain economic vitality.

 What Local Air Districts Do

-EMISSIONS CONTROL – Districts adopt cost-effective rules to limit harmful emissions from commercial and industrial facilities.
+EMISSIONS CONTROL – Districts adopt stringent rules to limit harmful emissions from commercial and industrial facilities, taking into consideration the latest technologies available and cost-effectiveness.

 MONITORING – In coordination with our state and federal partners, air districts operate a sophisticated and extensive network of monitors to measure daily ambient concentrations of pollutants in a local area.